 Prior Authorization is required for all Out-of-Network Services.
-The below services require prior authorization.
+Visit the link below to CCP's website to view the most current MMA prior authorization list.
 Please submit supporting clinical documentation with your request so that we can determine medical necessity.